 Inherent optical properties (IOP)

 IOPs measurements were made using an optical frame equipped with the physical and bio-optical sensors that were factory calibrated before each field campaign.
-A Seabird SBE-9 CTD measured temperature, salinity, and pressure.
+A Seabird SBE-9 CTD measured temperature, absolute salinity, and pressure.
 A WetLabs AC-S was used for spectral beam attenuation (c, m-1) and total absorption (a, m-1) between 405 and 740 nm, and a BB9 (WetLabs) and a BB3 (WetLabs) were utilized for backscattering coefficients (bb, m-1) between 440 and 870 nm.
-During both campaigns, pure water calibration was performed for the AC-S sensor on each sampling day and linear regression as a function of time was computed for each wavelength of absorption and attenuation signals.
+During both campaigns, pure water calibration was performed for the AC-S sensor on each sampling day and linear regression of these calibration values as a function of time was computed for each wavelength of absorption and attenuation signals.
 Then, the offset applied during the data processing was taken on this linear regression at the exact date of the measurement.
 Figure 7 shows two vertical profiles of attenuation coefficients at different wavelengths acquired during pre-bloom and bloom conditions in 2016.
 One can see that during the bloom, attenuation increased markedly in the 0-50 m surface layer due to higher phytoplankton biomass.

 Other optical measurements

-Other optical variables measured during both field campaigns included absorbance of particulate matter, absorbance of dissolved organic matter, snow and sea-ice transmittance, snow/ice hyperspectral and hyperangular hemispherical-directional-reflectance (Goyens2018) and surface spectral albedo Verin2019(Table 2).
+Other optical variables measured during both field campaigns included absorbance of particulate matter, absorbance of dissolved organic matter, snow and sea-ice transmittance, snow/ice hyperspectral and hyperangular hemispherical-directional-reflectance (Goyens2018) and surface spectral albedo (Verin et al., 2019, doi:10.5194/tc-2019-113) (Table 2).
 Downwelling spectral irradiance above the surface (1°x1° spatial resolution, daily temporal resolution, interpolated hourly) was also computed based on the radiative transfer model SBDART (Ricchiazzi1998) as described in Laliberte2016 and Randelhoff2019.

 Nutrients